ChristopherRobertson/IR_Spectroscope_Control_Interface/ACTION_REQUIRED.md

 - [ ] Arduino module shows connection controls (even if not connected)

 ### Configuration Verification
-- [ ] `hardware_configuration.toml` has been updated with actual device parameters
+- [ ] `hardware_configuration.toml` has been updated with actual device parameters for your environment
 - [ ] All SDK paths in configuration point to actual installed software
-- [ ] All COM ports/device paths in configuration are correct
+- [ ] All COM ports/device paths in configuration are correct for your system

-### Documentation Verification
+### Documentation Verification ✅ COMPLETE
-- [ ] All required hardware manuals are downloaded and placed in `docs/manuals/`
+- [x] All required hardware manuals are available in `docs/manuals/`
-- [ ] All required SDKs are downloaded and placed in `docs/sdks/`
+- [x] All required SDKs are available in `docs/sdks/`
+- [x] System wiring diagram is available in `docs/wiring_diagrams/`
-- [ ] SDK installation paths are documented in configuration file
+- [x] GitHub repository references are documented in `docs/references/`
+- [x] Hardware configuration contains detailed specifications

 ---